 All electronic devices, be it a gaming PC or a gaming console face a technical issue at some point in time.
 Xbox also is not immune to this problem.
-From time to time, there have been reports from Xbox One and Xbox One S users complaining that just when they are in the middle of a decisive gaming moment or trying to update their system they get error messages that either break their game progress or stops them from signing in.
+From time to time, there have been reports from Xbox One and Xbox One S users complaining that just when they are in the middle of a decisive gaming moment or trying to update their system they get error messages that either breaks their game progress or stops them from signing in.
 The latter – Error E20XXX, is usually more complex.
 So, let us in this post see the method to troubleshoot Xbox One and Xbox One S errors and problem using an Online Troubleshooter provided by Microsoft.

-Troubleshoot Xbox One errors
+Fix Xbox One E errors

 First things first, to troubleshoot the system update error, check the error message or error code under the heading ‘Something went wrong’.